femid/azurewebapp-datetimeISO8601/README.md

 Remove the infrastructure
 -------------------------
-"terraform destroy" and re-enter the same variables used during the plan state
+"terraform destroy" and re-enter the same variables used during the "terraform plan..." step